 Broken Bones and Fractures

 Broken bones and fractures are among the more common injuries sustained by people who have been hurt by others’ negligent or reckless behavior.
 These types of harm can result from car crashes, motorcycle wrecks, slip and falls, or encounters with defective products, among other events.
-Accident victims in Pembroke Pines or the surrounding cities can speak to an experienced injury lawyer at Cohn & Smith if someone else’s careless conduct has caused them to suffer a fracture or a broken bone.
-We are here to help you seek compensation from the person or entity whose actions hurt you.Proving Liability for Broken Bones through a Negligence Claim
+Accident victims can speak to an experienced Pembroke Pines injury lawyer at Cohn & Smith if someone else’s careless conduct has caused them to suffer a fracture or a broken bone.
+We are here to help you seek compensation from the person or entity whose actions hurt you.Proving Liability for Broken Bones or Fractures through a Negligence Claim

 When one party fails to act in a reasonably prudent manner, and someone else is injured as a result, the victim generally has a legal right to seek damages.
 Some common examples include medical expenses, lost wages, the costs of future treatment, and pain and suffering.